zhiwae97/J296/fec.md

 !['DetailTable2.1', 'Democratic Misc.Business Donors based in Miami Lakes, FL. '](/DetailTable2.1.JPG)

 __3.What percentage of the tobacco industry’s donations does Philip Morris account for?
 How much is it?__
-* In pivot table, set row as donor, value as amount, and add a filter of "Industry" and select "Tobacco"
+* In pivot table, set row as "Donor", value as "Amount", and add a filter of "Industry" and select "Tobacco"
 * The following pivot table shows that Philip Morris donated $1,820,000, and the total of tobacco industry is $2,570,000</br>
 !['PivotTable3.1', 'Donors from the tobacco industry and data on their total donations'](/PivotTable3.1.JPG)
 * Philip Morris accounts for 1,820,000/2,570,000=71% of the tobacco industry's donations.